timelyportfolio/svgPanZoom/cran-comments.md

 * Converted the DESCRIPTION title to title case - htmlwidget now is Htmlwidget

-* Changed to MIT | file License to more clearly identify the MIT license for the package and BSD license for the component JavaScript license using other CRAN approved htmlwidgets as a template for the file LICENSE
+* Changed to MIT + file License to follow MIT template exactly, but I do not know how to handle the BSD license for the component JavaScript svg-pan-zoom.js.
+For now, I have included a copy of its license within the inst/htmlwidgets/lib/svg-pan-zoom directory and also included BSD in the Authors section.
+I saw in some of the RStudio htmlwidgets more explanation of other licenses but in this case was not a MIT license.
+Another version that does not follow the template is https://github.com/timelyportfolio/svgPanZoom/blob/dbfb21142e83b93b7e7cca9775f1a9c6dec22c6d/LICENSE.